 1890 Julius Henry Marx is born in New York.
 Under the nickname "Groucho," he and his brothers form one of the most enduring comedy acts ever, The Marx Brothers, rising from vaudeville to Broadway, and later recreating their Broadway hits on film, including The Cocoanuts and Animal Crackers.

 1896 Birthday of Bud Abbott, the "straight man" half of the comedy team Abbott and Costello.
 They appear together in one Broadway musical, Streets of Paris, in 1939, but the team uses Burlesque as their route to film fame.

 1981 John Raitt and Rosemary Yorba are married.
 The two had been engaged in 1940, but since their families disapproved, they went on to marry others.
 Today they are together at last.

 1996 The Theresa Rebeck adaptation of Eugene Ionesco's Rhinoceros gets an Off-Broadway revival at Theater Four.
-The production begins tonight under the direction of Michael Murray.
-It is the first major revival since the original Broadway production in 1961.
+Directed by Michael Murray, it is the first major revival since the original Broadway production in 1961.

 2001 Richard Rodgers Production Award-winning musical The Spitfire Grill opens Off-Broadway.
 With music and book by James Valcq, the show's cast album is dedicated to the memory of lyricist/co-librettist Fred Alley, who died suddenly just as the show was being prepared for its initial reading.

 2003 Hunter Foster and Kerry Butler star in a Broadway production of Alan Menken and Howard Ashman's musical Little Shop of Horrors, which ran for several years Off-Broadway in the 1980s, but only now makes its Broadway debut.
 The production runs 10 months at the Virginia Theatre.

 2008 Kristin Scott Thomas stars in a Broadway revival of Anton Chekhov’s The Seagull.
 Thomas recreates her performance as Arkadina that won her an Olivier Award when the production originated at the Royal Court Theatre in London.
 The cast also includes Peter Sarsgaard as Trigorin, Mackenzie Crook as Konstantin, and Carey Mulligan as Nina.
 Ian Rickson directs Christopher Hampton’s new translation of the drama about a master actor and the writers and artists who gather at her summer home.